Our goals in action

 Protecting and advancing human rights

-Members of the Queen’s community who make good-faith disclosures of alleged Improper Acts, including discrimination and harassment, are protected from educational or employment repercussions through our university Policy on Safe Disclosure Reporting and Investigation.
+Members of the Queen’s community who make good-faith disclosures of alleged Improper Acts, including discrimination and harassment, are protected from educational or employment repercussions through our Improper Acts Reporting Policy.

 Empowering all our members to thrive at Queen's

 Inclusive Queen’s offers tailored services, programs, and resources to support individuals from a range of cultures, ethnicities, spiritual affiliations, socioeconomic backgrounds, gender identities, and sexual orientations.
-The program’s website is a resource for students, faculty, and staff to learn about initiatives that are transforming Queen’s into a school that empowers all members of its community.
+The program’s website is a resource for students, faculty, and staff to learn about initiatives that are transforming Queen’s into an institution that empowers all members of its community.

 Administration and operations